epam/DFP/docs/round.md

 | roundToNearestTiesAwayFromZeroNative | avgt | 15  | 11864,454 | ±  655,077 | ns/op |
 | roundToNearestTiesToEvenNative       | avgt | 15  | 14170,887 | ± 1140,730 | ns/op |

-This table represents performance of the rounding with `roundXXX` functions ported from C to Java.
+On the next table, you can view the performance of the rounding with `roundXXX` functions ported from C to Java.

 | Benchmark                            | Mode | Cnt | Score     | Error      | Units |
 |--------------------------------------|------|-----|-----------|------------|-------|